himax25/Night_Museum_VR_project/README.md

   VR clearly sometimes.

 ## Each station layout with UI sketches
 There are 5 stations in the Museum.
-I initially desinged each station with the following layout order:
+I initially designed each station with the following layout order:
 * Station 1. **Solar System**
 * Station 2. **Satellite with EARTH**
 * Station 3. **Space Shuttle**